 ?_ write /more

-Yesterday Čiča invited me into the park for the last inquiry.
-He pulled out a pipe made of cherry root (where does he find such things?) and a bag of čerker (cherquer) tobacco.
+Yesterday Čiča invited me into the pergola for the last inquiry.
+He pulled out a pipe made of sweet-cherry root (where does he find such things?) and a bag of čerker (cherquer) tobacco.

 - Here, light one.